The Reverend Pauli Murray, 1910-1985

 Committed to dismantling barriers of race, Murray was also dedicated to the feminist cause.
 She was appointed to serve on the civil and political rights committee of the President's Commission on the Status of Women (PCSW) in 1961.
 In the mid-1960s, Murray began serving as a member of the Equality Committee of the American Civil Liberties Union (ACLU) working to revise the ACLU policy on sex discrimination.
 She was also a founding member of the civil rights group of the National Organization for Women (NOW) in 1966.
 Murray saw the civil rights and women’s movements as intertwined and believed that black women had a vested interest in the women’s movement.
 Keenly aware of racial discrimination, Murray was unaware of sex discrimination until she attended Howard, a predominantly black university.
 According to Murray, there wasn’t any racial discrimination at Howard, “so the sex discrimination stood out in bold relief.”

-Murray taught at Benedict College in North Carolina, in Ghana, and at Brandeis University until the death of her close friend Renee Barlau in 1973.
-After being denied the right to administer last rites to Barlau, Murray felt compelled to enter the priesthood.
-She began her studies at General Theological Seminary in 1976 and was ordained at the National Cathedral the following year.
+Murray taught at Benedict College in South Carolina, in Ghana, and at Brandeis University until the death of her close friend Renee Barlow in 1973.
+The experience of ministering to Barlow on her deathbed "in ways [she had] associated only with the ordained clergy" forced Murray to recognize a call to the priesthood, which she had felt before but tried to ignore, feeling herself unworthy.
+After Barlow's death, she began her studies at General Theological Seminary in 1976 and was ordained at the National Cathedral the following year.
 She served at Church of the Atonement in Washington D.C. from 1979 to 1981 and at Holy Nativity Church in Baltimore until her death in 1985.

 Her books include States' Laws on Race and Color (1951), the family memoir Proud Shoes: Story of an American Family (1956), The Constitution and Government of Ghana (1961), Dark Testament and Other Poems (1970), and the personal memoir Song in a Weary Throat: An American Pilgrimage (1987).

-Her personal papers are located at the Schlesinger Library, and her Leadership Gallery photo is provided courtesy of the Schlesinger Library.
+Her personal papers are located at the Schlesinger Library.
 [Sources]